 Conservation training and experience

-A relatively recent comment I saw online is that aspiring conservators-to-be are still finding very high bars when it comes to entering the profession.
+A relatively recent comment I saw online is that aspiring conservators-to-be are still finding very high bars and accessibility issues when it comes to entering the profession.
 I began my journey into conservation 10 years ago, and it still seems the same.
 The very strange expectation that “to become a conservator, you need to have had experience as a conservator,” while defensible from a standards perspective, is also completely illogical from a reality perspective.
 Why is conservation training so hard to get?

 It felt like a cut-throat competitive approach to getting those few, coveted places in conservation programmes around the world and because I didn’t decide to be a conservator when I was 13 years old and got internships in local museums because that’s not how my country works, I might have missed that boat.